panchohumeres/state-of-open-data-scripts/README.md

 # state-of-open-data
-Set of scripts for compiling and visualizing publishing stats from Open Data portals, according to the technologies on which they are based such as Junar and CKAN.
+Set of scripts and BI tools for compiling and visualizing publishing stats from Open Data portals, according to the technologies on which they are based such as Junar and CKAN.

 # BI Projects
 { Currently offline due to changes in source data and APIs (government) }